Jeannette informs you about … young alzheimer patients

-As you may know, a first institution specialized in supporting young Alzheimer's patients has opened its doors in Cesson in Seine et Marne.
+As you may know, a first specialized institution for supporting young Alzheimer's's patients has opened its doors in Cesson in Seine and Marne.

 This raises an essential question: are those under 60 really affected by this disease?

-First of all, it is important to note a key figure that should not be minimized: 30,000 people under 60 are affected by Alzheimer's disease and need support and cognitive stimulation.
+First of all, it is important to note a key figure that should not be minimized: 30,000 people under 60 are affected by Alzheimer's's disease and need support and cognitive stimulation.

-However, nursing homes are not the most suitable as these young patients do not have the same desires or needs as seniors with Alzheimer's disease.
+However, nursing homes are not the most suitable as these young patients do not have the same desires or needs as seniors affected by Alzheimer's's disease.

 The residents of Le Chemin, who are already at an advanced stage of the disease that no longer allows them to stay at home, are constantly stimulated through small group workshops.